gavinmcfarland/plugma/README.md

 -   ### Consistant Folder Structure

-    Vitma hides uneccesary boilerplate code so you can concentrate on the code required to develop your plugins.
+    Plugma hides unneccesary boilerplate code so you can concentrate on the code required to develop your plugins.

 ## Helpers